The structure of the double discriminant: The constant factor cₙ,ₖ

-Another natural quantity to study is the constant factors in $DD_{n,k}$, so we attempt a more complete cataloging below.
-For $n \leq 6$ these were found by directly computing $DD_{n,k}$.
+The foregoing factorizations take place over $\QQ$.
+When generalizing to $\ZZ$ or fields of finite characteristic, we must also consider the constant factor $c_{n,k}$, the largest integer dividing $DD_{n,k}$, which we catalog in Table \ref{tab:c} below.
+For $n \leq 6$ this was done by directly computing $DD_{n,k}$.
 For $n > 6$ this became impractical, so we tried an assortment of ``compressed'' polynomials $f$ (with certain coefficients set to $0$ or other constants), including over finite and $p$-adic fields, and reported the GCD of the constant factors found.
 The correct constant $c_{n,k}$ is then guaranteed to divide whatever is written in Table \ref{tab:c}.